Rice, Douglas. Lighting the Way: Federal Courts, Civil Rights, and Public Policy. University of Virginia Press, Charlottesville, VA.

 Dowling, Conor and Douglas Rice.
 "Campaigning from the Bench: New-style Judicial Campaigns and Opinion Content."

 Rice, Douglas and Christopher Zorn.
-"The Evolution of Consensus in the U.S. Supreme Court."
-[PDF]
+“Dissenting, Consensus, and Collegiality on the U.S. Supreme Court.”

 Presented at the 2014 Southern Political Science Association Conference, January 8, 2014.